sagemath/sagewiki_to_gh-2022-10-10/magma.md

 This returns an isotropic subspace for the given quadratic form (which must be either integral or rational), which may be given either as a multivariate polynomial f or as a symmetric matrix M. The subspace returned is in many cases guaranteed to be a maximal totally isotropic subspace.
 }}}

+== Algebraic Geometry ==
+=== Base Change ===
+Magma has the following and Sage doesn't.
+{{{
+BaseChange(C, m) : Sch,Map -> Sch

+The base change of the curve C by the map of base rings m.
+The resulting curve will lie in a newly created plane.
+BaseChange(C, A) : Sch,Sch -> Sch

+BaseChange(C, A, m) : Sch,Sch,Map -> Sch

+The base change of the curve C to a curve in the new ambient space A. The space A must be of the same type as the ambient of C and its base ring must either admit coercion from the base ring of C or have the map m between the two explicitly given.

+BaseChange(C, n) : Sch, RngIntElt -> Sch

+The base change of C, where the base ring of C is a finite field to the finite field which is a degree n extension of the base field of C.
+}}}

+It seems that Sage only has the analogue of the following magma function

+{{{

+BaseChange(C, K) : Sch,Rng -> Sch

+The base change of the curve C to the new base ring K. This is only possible if elements of the current base ring of C can be coerced automatically into K.
+}}}

 == Representation Theory ==